 During the winter months we often having a fire going, and it nice to have throw blankets too for chilly evenings.

 Here’s another tip that will not cost you a dime.
-Designers are always telling us to move furniture away from the walls, which will helps make a space seem more interesting and therefore more inviting.
+Designers are always telling us to move furniture away from the walls, which will help make a space seem more interesting and therefore more inviting.
 It can also enhance the conversation areas, and makes a room feel more cozy.

 Have you ever tried it?
 Well I did.
 The sofa is now about 18 inches away from the wall of windows, and the corner chair is now about a foot closer to the coffee table.
 It’s like instant coziness.
 You gotta try it!